Vyral/todd-martin-recruiting-blog/_posts/2021-09-16-how-sellers-can-find-the-best-offer.md

 title: How Sellers Can Find the Best Offer
 tags:
   - Home Seller Tips
-excerpt: Here’s my best advice for how sellers pick the best offer for their home.
+excerpt: Here’s how sellers should pick the best offer for their homes.
 enclosure:
 pullquote: Before you accept an offer, you should make sure it fits your needs.
 enclosure_type: video/mp4